jscriptcoder/tfjs-posenet/README.md

 **See [demo here](https://jscriptcoder.github.io/tfjs-posenet/)**

+**Notes:**
-This code is based on [tfjs-models/posenet](https://github.com/tensorflow/tfjs-models/tree/master/posenet) TensorFlow team .
+1. This code is based on [tfjs-models/posenet](https://github.com/tensorflow/tfjs-models/tree/master/posenet) TensorFlow team.
 I borrowed, adapted and turned it into a React component.
+2. Keep in mind I just tested it in Chrome.
+Honeslty, I don't care about other browsers for this kind of experiments.
+3. You must allow, for obvious reasons, the use of your webcam.
+Don't worry, the images stay in your browser.
+Let's say it's GDPR compliance :stuck_out_tongue_winking_eye:

 ## PoseNet React Component
 ```jsx